Testing Endurance for Team Sport Athletes

-Having a big picture in place, we are now interested in identify the rate limiter.
-By this I refer to the factor that might limit performance (in this case endurance performance).
+Having a big picture in place, we are now interested in identifying the rate limiter.
+By this, I refer to the factor that might limit performance (in this case endurance performance).
 For example, a given athlete reached 2000m in the YoYo Recovery Level 1 test.
-We have identified that as weakness and we are now interested in identifying the limiting factor (why this is so).
+We have identified that as a weakness and we are now interested in identifying the limiting factor (why this is so).

 The first thing to check is motivation – did the athlete gave his best?
 Once we are sure that the level of motivation is satisfying we can proceed with other factors.
 There are multiple models that could be used to explain the limiter, one of which is the following: